 Get to know the market

 Are you looking for loyal customers in a small town, or trying to make it in the big city?
 Who are your competitors?
-Answer these questions, and you will be halfway through.
+Answer these questions in your business plan, and you will be halfway through.

 Nevertheless, the larger and more diverse your community is, the less you can do on your own.
 If you want to go big, get professionals to explain what you are dealing with, and to help you understand the landscape of your market.
 A good place to start would be the local chamber of commerce.